jeffrmaity/Redis-Clone/README.md

 LPOP <VARNAME>: POP left value from list VARNAME LINDEX <VARNAME> <INDEX>: GET value at index INDEX from LIST VARNAME EXPIRES <VARNAME> <TIME>: EXPIRE value of VARNAME after TIME seconds

+How to Run ?

+Build the solution, and run the Server in a Terminal using the command: dotnet run Run the client either by Running the solution with GrpcRedisClient as the Startup Project, or by running the exe of the Client Project.